DIN-Foundation/bcs-ntnu-2021/report/01-introduction.md

 - Each type of agent implements a different subset of protocols.
 This is because different agents are made to solve different problems.
 - For instance a "Wallet", is a specific kind of agent, used to store and manage personal credentials.

-## 1.3 Problem statement
+## 1.x Product Owner - Decentralized Identity Norden

+Decentalized Identity Norden, or DIN, is a non-profit organization devoted to promote decentralized identity in a nordic context, and highlight the consequences this may have for individuals and society as a whole.
+See: https://www.din.foundation/om.

+## 1.x Scenario

-This project will develop a proof-of-concept agent application.
-The proof-of-concept application should solve the following scenario:
+This project will develop a proof-of-concept agent.
+The proof-of-concept agent should solve a specific scenario put forward by our product owner DIN.

-### 1.3.1 Scenario

-The norwegian driver license issuer, Statens Vegvesen, is considering to start issuing it's driver licenses as verifiable credentials (VCs).
+>The norwegian driver license issuer, Statens Vegvesen, is considering to start issuing it's driver licenses as verifiable credentials (VCs).
 Statens Vegvesen is not sure if verifiable credentials is the future yet, but are willing to try and dip it's toes in the water.
 Statens vegvesen will still issue credentials in the traditional way for the forseeable future.
+>

-What Statens Veivesen want is a proof-of-concept SSI-application which will issue, hold and verify driver-licenses.
+>What Statens Veivesen want is a proof-of-concept SSI-application which will issue, hold and verify driver-licenses.
 They are hoping that this will bootstrap SSI in Norway, as this will enable other individuals and organizations to start experimenting with holding and verifying a serious credentials which actually are useful.
+>

-The proof-of-concept may demonstrate, that a driver license as a verifiable credential could be considered on par, legally speaking, with traditional driver licenses.
+>The proof-of-concept may demonstrate, that a driver license as a verifiable credential could be considered on par, legally speaking, with traditional driver licenses.
+>

-Statens Vegvesen wants the application to follow open standards which will enable the application to be agnostic about where and how credentials are issued, stored and verified.
+>Statens Vegvesen wants the application to follow open standards which will enable the application to be agnostic about where and how credentials are issued, stored and verified.
 In other words Statens Vegvesen want to avoid the application to be locked to a specific ledger and a specific wallet.

-### 1.3.2 Deliverables
+## 1.x Goals

+## 1.x.x Resultatmål

-- High-level design document.
+- Deliver a high-level design document.
-- Source code of a proof-of-concept SSI application.
-- Demonstration of a proof-of-concept SSI application.
-- A table giving an overview of interoperability findings.

-## 1.4 Motivation and goals

-## 1.4.1 Motivation
-- Inspire people and organizations to see the potential of SSI, by solving a real world scenario.
-- Create an example codebase for developers who are getting started with SSI-application development.
-- Give specification writers some feedback about how easy it is to adopt their specifications.
+- Develop the application as an open-source project inside DIN-Foundation's Github organization, which solves the scenario.
+- Present and demonstrate that the application implemented solves the scenario.
-- Prove and reflect on interoperability in the SSI-space.
+- Develop a discussion about interoperability in the SSI ecosystem.

-## 1.4.2 Effektmål
+## 1.x.x Effektmål

 - Engage with the broader DIF-community during development.

-## 1.4.3 Resultatmål

-- Present and demonstrate an application which solves a real-world SSI-problem in a Nordic Context.
-- Develop the application as an open-source project, on behalf, and in the name of, the DIN-Foundation.
+- Educate people about a practical application of SSI technology.

-## 1.4.4 Læringsmål
+## 1.x.x Læringsmål

-@TODO
+- Gain deep understand SSI's layered tech stack - Layer 1 (DID), Layer2 (DIDComm), Layer 3 (VC), Layer 4 (Applications)
+- Gain hands-on experience with developing a SSI agent.
+- Learn a new programming language like Rust.
+- Learn how to work on a project 100% remotely from start to finish.

-## 1.5 Target audience
+## 1.x Target audience

-### 1.5.1 Government institutions
+### 1.x.x Government institutions
 - The proof-of-concepts is developed specifically to solve the problem of a government institution.
 - The demonstration could inspire lawmakers and government officials to see the true potential of how SSI could make a real change for the better.

-### 1.5.2 Developers who are new into SSI
+### 1.x.x Developers who are new into SSI
 - When getting into SSI for the first time, the landscape can be a bit difficult to navigate.
 - This project navigates the SSI landscape from a beginners perspective, and by doing so hopes to make the "Getting started"-part for other developers a bit easier.

-### 1.5.3 Specification writers
+### 1.x.x Specification writers
 - Specification writers - people who write the documents that dictate implementations of SSI - are concerned with how beginner-friendly their specifications are.
 - This work may shed some light on how easy it is for new-comers to get started, and may as a result lead to suggested improvements to current specs.

-## 1.6 Requirements

-- Kanban
-- Git + Github

-## 1.7 Roles
+## 1.x Roles

 | Name        | Role                                                            |
 |-------------|-----------------------------------------------------------------|